Get a DemoStart Free TrialSign In

 Crazy Egg has always been about helping people make their websites better.
 As the number of people needing to really understand and optimize their website has grown, and web technologies and requirements have continued to increase in diversity and complexity, our goal remains the same: how do we reduce the time and effort it takes for our customers to improve their website and reach their goals.

-If you enjoyed this post and want to keep reading our articles then why not check out our Linux command cheat sheet or find out more about telemetry data?
+If you enjoyed this post and want to keep reading our articles then why not check out our Linux command cheat sheet or our Interview with CTO, David Vaughan next?

 Get the latest elastic Stack & logging resources when you subscribe